RetroDECK/ES-DE/THEMES-DEV.md

     - Controls the style of the indicators which get displayed when editing a custom collection.
 This property can't be disabled as it's crucial for getting a visual overview when editing collections.
 When set to `ascii`, the indicator is displayed as a `!`
     - Valid values are `ascii` and `symbols`
     - Default is `symbols`
+* `systemNameSuffix` - type: BOOLEAN
+    - Whether to add the system name in square brackets after the game name when inside a collection system (automatic as well as custom collections).
+    - This property applies when view type is `gamelist`
+    - Default is `true`
+* `letterCaseSystemNameSuffix` - type: STRING
+    - Sets the letter case for the system name suffix.
+    - This property applies when view type is `gamelist` and `systemNameSuffix` is `true`
+    - Valid values are `uppercase`, `lowercase` or `capitalize`
+    - Default is `uppercase`
 * `fadeAbovePrimary` - type: BOOLEAN
     - When using fade transitions, all elements in the `system` view with a zIndex value higher than the textlist are by default still rendered during transitions.
 If this property is enabled then all such elements will instead be faded out.
 Note that elements below the textlist will be dimmed to black and elements above the textlist will be faded to transparent.
+    - This property applies when view type is `system`
     - Default is `false`
 * `zIndex` - type: FLOAT
     - z-index value for element.
 Elements will be rendered in order of zIndex value from low to high.